 Sourcewell helps qualifying organizations like nonprofits and government entities streamline the purchase of goods and services.
 As it turns out, the traditional way these organizations have had to handle purchasing is difficult to navigate and full of inefficiencies.
-Sourcewell is a nonprofit, and they have a 40-year history of helping.
+Sourcewell is a municipal contracting agency that operates as a public entity under legislative authority through Minnesota Statute 123A.21, and they have a 40-year history of helping.
 And their way of helping?
 It includes handling all the prep work involved in the purchasing process.
 That means when you work with Sourcewell, you get to forego the RFP and competitive solicitation process and go straight to the purchase decision.

 Every available vendor has already been negotiated with and qualified by Sourcewell before making it onto their vendor list.
 And that means all the extensive due diligence has been done for you.
 Plus, the service is free to qualifying organizations.